remoteicu/DuckDuino/README.md

-# Pluggie Victim Information Tool
+# Rubber Ducky-like Attack Simulation Test/Tool

 This tool allows you to capture a screenshot, gather system information, and send it to a Microsoft Teams channel using a webhook.
 It consists of two parts: an Arduino Ducky Script and a PowerShell script.